liebig/cron/README.md

 You can use the Cron set methods (e.g. `setDatabaseLogging`, `setRunInterval`) to change Cron's behaviour.
 This changes are temporary and the set methods have to be called every time.

 ### Config file
 The behaviour values will be loaded from a config file.
-You can change this values easily by editing the `/path/to/laravel/app/config/packages/liebig/cron/config.php` file.
+You can change this values easily by editing in Laravel 5 the `/path/to/laravel/app/config/liebigCron.php` file and in Laravel 4 the `/path/to/laravel/app/config/packages/liebig/cron/config.php` file.
 This is the more permanent way.
 If you only want to change settings for one run with conditions, we recommend to use the setter methods.

 **NOTE**: All values set via method will overwrite the values loaded from config file.